hungcq/knowledge-repo/IT/site-reliability-engineering/6-monitoring-distributed-systems.md

       - Also concerned with predictions and impending saturation
       - Should page when saturation is nearly problematic
   - Use distribution, not average

-## Criticism
-- Not well-structured: too many headings that are all over the place